A warm welcome to the website of the Order of St John in Scotland.

 This website gives full details of St John Scotland's history, what we do in Scotland today, how St John Scotland supports Order activities abroad, who we are, what's on and where, and how to contact us.

-The News pages contain reports and pictures of events held in areas throughout Scotland, and that is where to look articles about forthcoming events, and reports and pictures of events which have just taken place.
+The News pages contain reports and pictures of events held in areas throughout Scotland, and that is where to look for articles about forthcoming events, and reports and pictures of events which have taken place recently.

-The Gallery link takes you to albums of images from St John Scotland activities locally and nationally, recent and past.
+The Gallery link takes you to albums of images from St John Scotland activities locally and nationally, current and past.

 Web Links are provided to members of the St John 'family' at home and abroad, to Scotland's mountain rescue teams, and to other rescue services.

-The Downloads area has recent Scottish and British publications available to be downloaded, including the annual Yearbooks and In Focus Newsletters.
+The Downloads area has recent Scottish, British and Jerusalem Eye Hospital publications available to be downloaded, including the annual Yearbooks and In Focus newsletters.

 St John Scotland, formed in 1947, is a Scottish charity dedicated to helping others through medical and rescue activities.
 Its head office, the Chancery (right), is in Edinburgh.